inaccessible (non-handicapped) bathroom

 2) Big wheelchair in narrow aisles?
 Yeah, right.

-Unlike most accessible rooms, Embassy’s smaller than the normal rooms, yet stuffed to the gills with two double beds.
-There’s barely enough room for one wheelchair to even enter the space, let alone allow two people to stay to occupy those beds when one of them just ate all the space with wheels.
-Even when Mom had found her own bed in a different room, wheeling around in such a small space takes a LOT of effort.
+Unlike most accessible rooms, Embassy’s is smaller than the normal rooms, yet stuffed to the gills with two double beds.
+There’s barely enough room for one wheelchair to even enter the space, let alone allow two people to occupy those beds when one of them just filled the space with wheels.
+Mom had to sleep in a different room, and even then, wheeling around in such a small space takes a LOT of effort.

 Fortunately, after a year of hard wheeling, I’m very good at going backwards.
-I simply back out of the space, dinging and scraping doorways and furniture as I go.
+Whenever I get stuck in a small space I back out, dinging and scraping doorways and furniture as I go.
 Normally I protect The Leg like an angry mamma bear with her cubs, but the room was so small I still scraaaaaaaaaaaped my foot against walls trying to maneuver.

 Yee-ouch.

-Hey, Marriott: Do the obvious: Put only ONE bed in a small room.
-Or–because wheelies can often have caregivers who need to stay by their patients: Make the bloody room at least as big as the ones you give to normals.
+Hey, Marriott: Do the obvious: ONE bed in a small room.
+Or–because wheelies often have caregivers who need to stay by their patients–make your bloody “handicap rooms” at least as big as the ones you give to normals.

 3) Short, steep ramps–crash!!